Skip to main content

 Quick Answer

-For year-one net value (welcome bonus minus annual fee), SW Priority comes out ahead at ~$789 at a lower $149 annual fee vs $495.
-SW Priority sits in Southwest Rapid Rewards; Bilt Palladium sits in Bilt Rewards.
+For first-year value (welcome bonus plus tracked annual credits, minus the annual fee), Bilt Palladium comes out ahead at ~$1,075 even at a higher $495 annual fee vs $229.
+Bilt Palladium sits in Bilt Rewards; SW Priority sits in Southwest Rapid Rewards.
 The right pick still depends on which credits and category multipliers fit your spending pattern — full breakdown below.

 Our Verdict